ay0408/Generalized-PM/README.md

-# Generalized Piecewise Mechanism and Its Enhancement for Collecting Multidimensional Data
+# Generalized Piecewise Mechanism (GPM) and Its Enhancement for Collecting Multidimensional Data